graalvm/graalvm-demos/spring-native-image/README-Code-Editor.md

 # Spring Boot Microservice with GraalVM Enterprise in OCI Code Editor

-This sample shows how you can get started quickly with GraalVM Enterprise Edition in Oracle Cloud Infrastructre (OCI) Code Editor.
-This sample uses a Spring Boot application built with GraalVM Enterprise Native Image and JDK (Java Development Kit).
+This example shows how you can get started quickly with GraalVM Enterprise Edition in Oracle Cloud Infrastructre (OCI) Code Editor.
+This example uses a Spring Boot application built with GraalVM Enterprise Native Image and JDK (Java Development Kit).

 ## What is GraalVM?